 4K Restoration | Q&A with Mike Leigh on May 27Dancing on a razor’s edge between violence and tenderness, Leigh’s astonishing and influential fourth theatrical feature follows Johnny (an unforgettable David Thewlis), a sadistic yet charming drifter, as he undertakes a journey to the end of the London night.

 New Restoration | Q&A with Mike Leigh on May 28Leigh cemented his status as the poet laureate of modern family life with this story of Cynthia, a working-class white woman whose personal life is transformed when she discovers that a Black optometrist is the child she gave up for adoption 27 years prior.

 New Restoration | Q&A with Mike Leigh on May 29Leigh delivered what may be his masterpiece with this lavish, one-of-a-kind backstage musical about the creation of W.S.
 Gilbert and Arthur Sullivan’s 1885 opera The Mikado.

 Tickets are $15; $12 for students, seniors (62+), and persons with disabilities; and $10 for Film at Lincoln Center members.

 Save with the purchase of three tickets or more with the 3+ Film Package.
 Discount automatically applied when adding at least three tickets to your cart.

-Passes will be available to pick up at the box office starting the first day of the series.
+Passes are available to pick up at the box office.
 Your pass will grant access to one (1) for every film in the series, with exceptions listed on our website where applicable.
 We recommend arriving at least 15 minutes prior to a screening as late seating cannot be guaranteed.
 Passes do not give access to any free events or talks.